Smoky Dreams BBQ: Where Everyone is Family

 Fortunately, Smoky Dreams BBQ makes it easy to visit.
 They sit very near the intersection of I-85 and 385.
 If you’re 85 on a Road Trip looking for some great SC BBQ, or just happen to be in the area, swing on by Smoky Dreams.

-Here is another interview with Chris Brink:
+Enjoy this interview with owner Chris Brink:

 What Folks are Saying about Smoky Dreams BBQ